06/04/2026 - 06/05/20268:00 AM CDT start timeLogan, West VirginiaOnline (Schedule in ET)

 Farm and Ranch Income Tax/Estate and Business Planning Seminar

-Washburn University School of Law presents the two-day seminar "Farm and Ranch Income Tax/Estate and Business Planning Seminar" on Thursday, June 5, 2025, at Sanata Fe Community College, Santa Fe, New Mexico.
+McEowen P.L.C. presents the two-day seminar "Farm and Ranch Income Tax/Estate and Business Planning Seminar" on Thursday, June 4, and Friday, June 5, 2026, at Chief Logan Lodge and Conference Center in Logan, West Virginia.
 This program is appropriate for agribusiness professionals, attorneys, certified public accountants, enrolled agents, tax practitioners, and others interested in income tax and estate/business planning issues impacting farmers, ranchers, and rural landowners.

 Date